 Eventually, hair-like cells in the inner ear or cochlea pick up these vibrations and transform them into electrical signals that the brain can process.

 Age or excessive exposure to loud noise can damage the cochlea, resulting in permanent hearing loss.
-According to the World Health Organization (WHO), hearing loss affects more than 400 million people around the world today.
+According to the World Health Organization (WHO), hearing loss affects more than

 Some people experience more severe loss than others, and traditional treatment involves devices such as hearing aids.
 The effectiveness of these depends on the individual.